foreseecode/verint-xm-sdk-ios-samples/README.md

 ## DBASample
-This sample project demonstrates an implementation of the Verint DBA code in an empty iPhone app.
+This sample project demonstrates an implementation of the Verint DBA module in an empty iPhone app.

 Features:

-* Start SDK using local configuration
+* Start Verint SDK using local configuration
 * Start and stop recording using DBA SDK API
 * Mask and unmask view using DBA SDK API
 * Debug masking